Fingel/rtf/README.md

 ###ABOUT THIS REPO:

-This early repository will be currently used for designing/developing the restorethefourth.com website.
+official/currently used for designing/developing the restorethefourth.net website.
 The official website wether it be restoretheforth, restorethe4th.com, or others will desided until due notice.
 For now, the basic wireframe, layout, and information will be worked on.